 In 1917, seeking to do more for the war effort, he left the ministry and became Metropolitan Secretary of the British and Foreign Sailors’ Society, exploiting his fund raising and campaigning skills.
 Through this period (fund raising was a major part of building churches in Pontycymer and in Swansea) he worked with Viscountess Sybil Rhondda and first observed the young Margaret Rhondda making her views known (see Lady Rhondda’s Maiden Speech, in the pages on Lady Rhondda).
 Shortly afterwards he was invited to joining the staff at Lloyd George’s No.10, becoming the private secretary of Mrs Margaret Lloyd George – writing speeches, handling the day to day mail (all of which needed to be well coordinated between Criccieth and No.10 wherever Mrs Lloyd George was based), funding raising for her causes, helping to obtain introductions to Court , and other duties including (with his wife) helping to look after Mrs Lloyd George’s granddaughter Margaret Carey-Evans when Olwen and Tom Carey-Evans were in India at the Viceregal Lodge.

 His role at No.10 brought him in direct opposition to his siblings when Welsh liberalism was divided over Lloyd George.
 JT left No.10 in early 1922 to work with the Chief Whip’s Office at No. 12 Downing St, liaising with Free Church ministers around the country as Lloyd George sought to sustain his brand of Liberalism.
 In November 1922, after Lloyd George had been ousted from office, JT was selected to run for the Twickenham parliamentary seat against the Conservative Sir William Joynson-Hicks (who later when Home Secretary had threatened to ban Radclyffe Hall’s Well of Loneliness).
 In the event JT withdrew before the election, for health reasons, although I would not be surprised if it was linked to the simultaneous withdrawal of other LlG candidates as various tactical manoeverings took place.
 Joynson-Hicks was elected unopposed.
 The seat is currently in Liberal hands, held by Sir Vince Cable.
-In mid 1922 it was announced that he was leaving his position with Mrs Lloyd George to take up another position: in 1923 he returned to the ministry as pastor of Twickenham Congregational Church.
+In early 1922 JT worked for the Chief Whip, touring the country to rally support for Lloyd George’s Coalition amongst the Non-Conformist communities.
+In 1923 he returned to the ministry as pastor of Twickenham Congregational Church.
 He remained an active journalist, temperance campaigner, preacher on the Congregationalist circuits, writing articles, columns and letters, and was a Liberal electoral agent in Hackney for Miss Muriel Gibbon (daughter of a fellow Welshman and Congregational minister).

 In 1925 he sought Lady Rhondda’s support for his prohibition campaign but she declined (saying she supported temperance but not absolute prohibition) and also letting him know that she had spoken to the Editor of Time and Tide who took a similar line thus would not be able to run the articles he was proposing.
 President Roosevelt would sign the first act that would unravel US prohibition the day before our dinner, on 22nd March 1933.